Is It Time to Grow your Business?

 If you’re running a business that sells products you are used to counting your inventory.
-If you are a service business and don’t have inventory you understand the concept.
+If you are a service business and don’t have any inventory you understand the concept.
 So this idea is simple, let’s start with you.
-What do you need to be ready for the growth of your business – a vacation to freshen up your energy levels, some training to learn that piece of software you always wanted to know how to use, an accounting, sales and marketing or Social Network Media course.
+What do you need to be ready for the growth of your business – a vacation to freshen up your energy levels, some training to learn that piece of software you always wanted to know how to use, accounting, sales, and marketing or Social Network Media course.

-2. Do some audits of the business
+2. Do some audits of Your business

 Let’s make sure we are “business ready” so when things get busy we don’t waste opportunities.
 Items to check in this category include your lease; when does it expire and is it worth re-negotiating with the landlord now or hiring a professional to help you do this?
 Update Training Manuals and Employee Manuals.
 If you don’t have either of them, now’s the time to do it or hire someone to do it for you.
 Answering the same question from each of your employees is not only repetitive but a waste of time.
 Making sure your manuals are also legally compliant is a good business investment.
 This audit can also include the corporate records of the business.

 This idea is an extension of the above.
 If you’re doing a business audit, talk to your insurance agent to see what changes you need to make.
 You’re probably concerned some policies have gone up but it’s possible some have gone down or you can lessen coverage on some items to better handle your premiums.